tiihonenleevi/School-Projects/README.md

 **Chess:**
 A project from the Programming 3 course.
 A simplified chess game implemented with a graphical user interface using Qt.
+The project was based on a pre-provided course template, with core Chess, ChessBoard, and Pawn/Knight logic already implemented.
 The project was completed in collaboration with a teammate.
 Our contributions:
 - Implemented Rook, Bishop, Queen, and King classes with correct movement rules.
 - Added helper methods `check_moves_in_direction` and `check_moves_diagonally` to the ChessPiece class to simplify calculating allowed moves.